JurgenCruz/HomeServerSetup/Create and configure arr applications stack.md

     4. Add `172.21.3.0/24` and the CIDR you generated during docker installation with the subnet `1` to the list below.
 For example `fda6:80d8:cf96:1::/64`.
 This will allow containers in Docker's `arr` network to be accessed without a password.
 9. Configure `Advanced` tab.
 Make the following changes:
     1. Ensure that the "Network Interface" is `tun0`.
 If not it means you are not using your VPN and the traffic will not be anonymous.
+    2. "Optional IP address to bind to": `All addresses`.
-    2. Enable "Reannounce to all trackers when IP or port changed".
+    3. Enable "Reannounce to all trackers when IP or port changed".
-    3. Enable "Always announce to all trackers in a tier".
+    4. Enable "Always announce to all trackers in a tier".
-    4. Enable "Always announce to all tiers".
+    5. Enable "Always announce to all tiers".
 10. Save.

 ## Configure Radarr